-- 1. ABSOLUTELY NO ryegrass should be emerged when wheat is planted. - 2.
-For normal planting and developing wheat, ryegrass should be treated by Christmas. - 3.
-Do not mix any ryegrass herbicide(s) with 2,4-D, MCPA or NITROGEN!!! - 4.
+- 2. For normal planting and developing wheat, postemergence ryegrass herbicides should be applied by Christmas. - 3.
+Do not mix any ryegrass herbicide(s) with 2,4-D, MCPA or NITROGEN as antagonism often occurs!!! - 4.
 Zidua and Fierce are new products; limit acres treated.
 These products must be activated by timely rains or irrigations. - 5.
 Under no circumstances should any additive be included with Fierce.
 Fierce must be activated prior to weeds reaching 1⁄2 inch. - 6.
 Rotation of herbicide chemistry and crops is critical for long-term sustainability of small grain production.

 The University of Georgia and Ft.
 Valley State University, the U.S. Department of Agriculture and counties of the state cooperating.
 Cooperative Extension, the University of Georgia College of Agricultural and Environmental Sciences, offers educational programs, assistance and materials to all people without regard to race, color, national origin, age, gender or disability.
+An Equal Opportunity Employer/Affirmative Action Organization Circular # Date Issued in furtherance of Cooperative Extension work, Acts of May 8 and June 30, 1914.
+The University of Georgia College of Agricultural and Environmental Sciences and the U.S. Department of Agriculture cooperating.
+J. Scott Angle, Dean and Director